Redbooster4/Spotify-User-Profile/README.md

 - Fetches user profile data from Spotify
 - Sends the data to the frontend
 - Displays the profile information in the UI
+- Along with the short comments on the user's profile via Gemini

 ## Tech Used